-Figure A-6-7 – S-100 Exchange Set (S-100 Ed.
-5.2.0 Figure 17-2)
+Figure A-6-8 – S-100 Exchange Set (S-100 Figure 17-2)

 Within an exchange set, there are datasets; but it may also carry support files.
 There are two types of supporting files within the exchange set: support files for the individual dataset; and support files for the exchange set.
 Support files that are associated with the individual dataset usually include file types such as text files and image files; while support files that are associated with the exchange set are usually Feature and Portrayal Catalogues.

-Depending on the target user, data products may be delivered in a variety of supply chain methods, such as via Regional ENC Coordinating Centre (RENC), service providers, web service, FTP, etc. It can be useful to consider the supply chain when specifying the data product delivery.

 Services and data streams

 S-100 includes an alternative distribution method called online data exchange, which is described in Part 14.
 This method can be used for a set of data or data that have a continuous nature.
-The latter is also known as “streaming data” and is used where the circumstances requires a more dynamic information flow to be available, such as monitoring of ship movement in a VTS setting.
+The latter is also known as “streaming data” and is used where the circumstances require a more dynamic information flow to be available.

 Online data exchange between applications or devices can follow different communication patterns to support the variety of maritime operational needs.
 Multiple clients can interact with a service to interchange data that is modelled with S-100 and can be distinguished between unidirectional message streams like AIS and interactive information exchange like a web feature service (WFS).
 Context for a communication can be given by using the concept of session-oriented communication, which is when the communication between distinguished communication partners is assigned to a logical entity – a session.
 This permits metadata to be defined for the interactions assigned to the session.